 Keep it simple with colors and designs if it’s your first time.

-We’ve come across many inferior products that are either more brittle or less heat resistant compared to some of the recommended brands.
+I’ve come across many inferior products that are either more brittle or less heat resistant compared to some of the recommended brands.

 You can detect the quality of the epoxy as soon as you start pouring.
 The less expensive epoxies are runny.
 Quality epoxies are thick.
 With a less expensive epoxy, you get a thinner layer that may not hold up as well compared to the better products.